kpeng-05/AI-Preference-Optimization/README.md

 AI Preference Optimization for Healthcare - centered around DPO and KTO training

 ## Getting Started
+ - Skip ahead to Longleaf if using that
  - Start creating a Python project environment, I recommend a Conda environment
  - Miniconda install - Windows Powershell, run these commands separately
 ```